-After months of in-depth analysis and examination of numerous Federal Milk Marketing Order (FMMO) issues by a dedicated team of technical experts from NMPF's member cooperatives, a comprehensive set of policy recommendations has been approved by the National Milk Producers Federation (NMPF) Board of Directors.
-NMPF will now prepare its petition to USDA for a national Federal Order hearing.
-The petition will include all of the approved modernization recommendations.
-Once submitted, we are hopeful USDA will grant the hearing which, if granted, would likely occur sometime late summer/early fall of this year.
+After more than a year of in-depth analysis and examination of numerous Federal Milk Marketing Order (FMMO) issues by a dedicated team of technical experts from National Milk Producers Federation (NMPF) member cooperatives, followed by the unanimous approval of NMPF Board of Directors, NMPF submitted to USDA its comprehensive package of FO Modernization proposals on May 1, 2023.

+NMPF is now anticipating USDA to announce a national FMMO hearing in which our proposals for modernizing the federal order regulations will be included.
+We are hopeful USDA will grant the hearing, which would likely occur sometime late summer/early fall of this year.
+In the meantime, the team of technical experts is preparing for the anticipated national hearing by preparing testimony and justifying each and every submitted recommendation.